NicholasJRodriguez/Nicholas-Rodriguez-Showcase/Notebooks/National Database of Childcare Prices Analysis/README.md

 # Install required packages
 pip install pandas matplotlib openpyxl jupyter

-# Launch Jupyter and open the notebook
-jupyter notebook "Notebooks/"
+> **Note:** 'openpyxl' may be a needed package to read he '.xlsx' file

+### Execution

+# Navigate to the porject foloder and lunach Jupyter
+cd "Notebooks/National Database of Childcare Prices Analysis" notebook code is .ipynb

-This runs all cells sequentially (Cell → Run All) to reproduce the analysis, visualizations and model outputs.
+Then runs all cells sequentially (Cell → Run All) to reproduce the analysis, visualizations and model outputs.